 \subsection{Concept Isolation Constraints}

-While the Concept Injection Constraints effectively guarantee that objects will be placed within user-specified regions, it does not prevent the potential overlap or ``infection'' of customized concepts within these areas, as illustrated in \cref{fig: ablation}(d).
-To preserve the integrity and distinctiveness of each concept within its designated region, we introduce Concept Isolation Constraints.
-This approach is divided into two main components: Concept Region Mask and Region Perceptual Restriction.
+While the concept injection constraints effectively guarantee that objects will be placed within user-specified regions, they cannot prevent the potential overlap or infection of customized concepts within these areas (see \cref{fig: ablation}(d)).
+To preserve the integrity and distinctiveness of each concept within its designated region, we introduce concept isolation constraints.
+This approach is divided into two main components: concept region mask and region perceptual restriction.
 Both elements are integrated within the self-attention mechanism of the U-Net block, ensuring that each concept remains isolated and unaffected by others, thereby maintaining the purity of concepts in their target regions.

-\textbf{Concept Region Mask}: The self-attention mechanism creates connections among all query elements, essential for maintaining the distinct characteristics of each concept.
+\textbf{Concept Region Mask.} The self-attention mechanism creates connections among all query elements, essential for maintaining the distinct characteristics of each concept.
 To preserve the distinctiveness of each concept, we adopt the concept region mask strategy, guided by a given layout condition as depicted in \cref{fig: region_lora}(b).
-This methodology limits the interaction between queries within a specific concept region and those in other concept regions, as demonstrated in \cref{fig: region_lora}(c).
-Consequently, this ensures the preservation of each concept's unique characteristics, free from the influence of neighboring concepts.
+This design limits the interaction between queries within a specific concept region and those in other concept regions, as demonstrated in \cref{fig: region_lora}(c).
+Consequently, it ensures the preservation of each concept's characteristics, free from the influence of neighboring concepts.

-\textbf{Region Perceptual Restriction}: Due to down-sampling and residual convolution operations in the Stable Diffusion framework, concept features might spread into the elements designated for background areas, as highlighted by the yellow square in \cref{fig: region_lora}(b).
-To mitigate the risk of concept feature leakage into unintended regions, we employ Region Perceptual Restriction, aimed at minimizing interaction between queries of the foreground and background areas.
+\textbf{Region Perceptual Restriction.} Due to down-sampling and residual convolution operations in the U-Net framework, concept features might spread into the elements designated for background areas, as highlighted by the yellow square in \cref{fig: region_lora}(b).
+To mitigate the risk of concept feature leakage into unintended regions, we employ region perceptual restriction, aimed at minimizing interaction between queries of the foreground and background areas.
 This technique ensures that each concept remains distinct and unaffected by the features of the background feature, thereby preserving the uniqueness and integrity of each concept within the synthesized image.
 This formulated as

-where the $\Bar{A}_{[M_n,\mathbf{1}-{M}_n]}$ refers to the self-attention map obtained through a matrix slicing operation across the channel dimension.
+where the $\Bar{A}{[M_i,\mathbf{1}-{M}_i]}$ refers to the self-attention map obtained through a matrix slicing operation across the channel dimension.

 At each timestep, overall constraints loss are formulated as:

 where $\alpha$ and $\beta$ represent weighting coefficients.
 Using the constraints loss $\mathcal{L}$, the current latent $z_t$ can be updated with a step size of $\phi_{t}$ as follow: